 Here is the good part, what I have discovered from having decided to essentially not buy anything considered non-essential (thank goodness for essential oils being called essential...lol), is that we freed up a lot of room in our lives.
 And what I mean by that is we had to stop and think before making rushed decisions, we became more careful to not waste things (probably the biggest gain in my opinion), we looked for ways to share things rather than buy new, we stopped cluttering our home with "stuff", and most importantly, we looked at the richness of what we have today instead of wanting more and more every time.
 We started to shift our values and our priorities and I am very blessed for this.

-Even as our financial situation improves, which I am sure it will, I don't think we will want to change how we live.
-I feel the Abundant Minimalist way of living has captured our hearts and we will continue to honour it and grow with it.
+No matter how healthy our bank accounts look, my husband and I decided that we love this way of living so much that we hope to continue living by these principles and use the “money” to simply expand the reach of our service to the world.
+We feel the Abundant Minimalist way of living has captured our hearts and we will continue to honour it and grow with it.
 There is so much more to life than stuff and as we become lighter (energetically speaking), I feel this lifestyle will continue to serve us.

 With much Light